Redd Hott

 Redd Hott is the second studio album by American singer Sharon Redd.
-In October 1982 all the cuts from this LP hit number one on the Hot Dance Club Play chart for one week.
+In October 1982 all the cuts from this LP hit number one on the US Hot Dance Club Play chart for one week.
 Although none of the album's tracks made the Billboard Hot 100, "Beat the Street" made it to number 41 on the Hot R&B/Hip-Hop Songs chart.
-"Never Give You Up" peaked in the United Kingdom at number 20.
+"Never Give You Up" peaked at number 20 on the UK Singles Chart.